neurotechuoft/Workshops/workshop_2018_2019/angular_workshop.md

 Use this site as the reference for TypeScript: https://www.tutorialspoint.com/typescript/

+## Basic Angular tutorial
+- Create your first Angular app by starting here: https://angular.io/start
+    - Going through "Your First App" section should give you enough background required for this workshop.
+Pay close attention to the new syntaxes as they come up!
+They will help you when you create your own app during the workshop.

+Additionally, you can watch this helpful video tutorial to get a better grasp of Angular: https://youtu.be/5wtnKulcquA

+**Optional** For those who really enjoyed Angular and are curious to learn more: https://angular.io/tutorial

 ### JSON
 JavaScript Object Notation(JSON) respresents structured data by using key-value pairs, where the keys are strings and values are valid JSON data types.
 JSON data types include string, number, boolean, object, array, and null.
 JSON objects could be easily transmitted across networks and are straight forward to work with.